arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

-This first imports the domain configuration and then adds required bean configurations for the stubs.
+This first imports the domain configuration and then adds the required bean configurations for the stubs.

 {{% callout note %}}
 If this would be the first shipped iteration of our application, we'd need to have bean configurations for the in-memory stubs inside the application, not only for the tests.
 {{% /callout %}}

 Now our tests have to import this test configuration.
-We will be able to use the secondary ports to interact with in-memory stubs.
+We can use the secondary ports to interact with in-memory stubs.

 ```java
 @WebMvcTest